 Adding a little pumpkin to your dog’s diet supplies the necessary source of fibre to enable your dog to pass stool easily and cure constipation.
 Pumpkin for a dog’s upset stomach has so many benefits.

 Is pumpkin good for dogs with diarrhea?
-Yes!
-Pumpkins have the unique ability to cure both constipation and diarrhea in your dog.
+Yes! dog pumpkin has the unique ability to cure both constipation and diarrhea in your dog.

 Though it may defy understanding, pumpkins have the unique ability to cure both constipation and diarrhea in your dog.

 We recommend having some canned pumpkin for dogs upset stomach on hand, even if your dog doesn't usually have digestive issues.
 Fruitables Digestive Supplement contains a lot of apple pomace, spinach, tomato pomace and ginger to help boost nutrition and soothe irritated stomachs and nausea.

 7. Pumpkin Can Help Naturally Control Parasites

 Though the evidence for this is so far only anecdotal, regular pureed pumpkin inclusion in your dog’s digestive food may contribute to deterring parasites from inhabiting your poor pup’s gut.

 Parasites, such as tapeworms, can wreak havoc with your dog’s digestive system and cause unpleasant symptoms including weight loss, nutrient deficiency, dry skin, and a shabby coat.